Jim6388/Tutorial-CustomDebianPackage/README.md

 The `changelog` file records package history and versions.
 We'll use the `debchange` command (alias `dch`) to edit it.
 For local builds, use `sudo -E dch --local ""`.
 Write a clear and concise changelog entry and save it.

+Tips:

+- `sudo -E:` Grants elevated privileges for the build process and preserves environment variables.
-Tip: You can also edit `debian/changelog` manually, following the format used by `debchange`.
+- You can also edit `debian/changelog` manually, following the format used by `debchange`.

 #### Building the Package